- Riesling “HJW Vineyard” 2023

 Standing Stone Gewürztraminer 2024

 Standing Stone’s history with Gewürztraminer dates back to 1994, when six acres were planted.
 Its success led to the addition of two and a half additional acres in 2005.
-This warm and protected site was selected to ensure these plantings ripen fully and protect this delicate variety through the winter.
-Since we began working with the Gewürztraminer at Standing Stone in 2017, our winemaking team has continued to explore its potential through a range of expressions and styles.
+This temperate site protects this delicate variety through the winter and makes Gewürztraminer thrive.
+Since Wiemer began working with this land at Standing Stone in 2017, we have continued to explore its potential through a range of expressions and styles.
 The fruit was divided into two lots to capture a broader range of aromatics and textures: one was crushed and destemmed to emphasize varietal intensity, while the other was whole-cluster pressed to preserve freshness and lift.
 A small portion (10%) was barrel fermented, adding subtle richness and a rounded mouthfeel.
 Ideal with aromatic and spiced dishes—think Thai coconut curry or Moroccan tagine.
 Its textured palate also pairs beautifully with rich cheeses, poultry, and pork.

 Listen to Oskar and Winemaker Dillon dive deeper into the story of Gewürztraminer: